Hit Enter to search or Esc key to close

 Just like birding in other Jungles, you need to carry the following things for Birding within Nyungwe Forest National Park; Strong waterproof hiking boots are handy, a camera, a pair of binoculars, a rain jacket and sweater, a hat and sunscreen, long sleeved shirts, long convertible pants, a backpack to carry packed lunch and drinking water to keep you hydrated throughout the Birding tour.

-Best Time for Birding within Nyungwe Forest National Park
+When is the Best Time for Birding within Nyungwe Forest?

 Birding within Nyungwe Forest National Park is conducted at anytime of the year although the rainy season (March to May and late September to November) offers perfect sighting for the migratory bird species.